mdemr-systems/Interface-Class/README.md

 Postman is required for this class.
 Download it at the following link.
 [Download](https://www.getpostman.com/apps)

 Notepad++ is a very handy text editor for windows.
-[Download](https://notepad-plus-plus.org/downloads/)
+[Download](https://notepad-plus-plus.org/downloads/) (If you're not running windows any tabbed text editor will work.
+Having tabs is nice because we will be working with multiple text files over the class.)

 ## Advanced Tools